 State statutes or court rules may limit the ability of the prosecutor to exercise charging discretion until after arrests are made and cases are filed in the court.
 In these instances, it is all the more important that case review be conducted at the earliest possible point in the adjudication process.
-Even if statutory authority does not exist to provide for case review before filing, some prosecutors have introduced screening through cooperative agreements with law enforcement agencies.
+Some prosecutors have introduced screening through informal, cooperative agreements with law enforcement agencies.